Skip to content

 This is basically just an alias for create_page but can make your code much more expressive.

-Assume we have a simple database listing tasks like this:
+Assume we have a simple data source listing tasks like this:

 Notion task database

-To access the tasks, i.e. the pages within this database, we can use the fetch_all method to generate a View.
+To access the tasks, i.e., the pages within this data source, we can use the get_all_pages method to generate a View.
 It's as simple as:

 To get a quick overview of our tasks, we can use show.
 On the console, this will print: